photo of

 Role Theme Director

 Professor Andrew Steer is Director of Infection, Immunity and Global Health, and Group Leader of the Tropical Diseases Research Group, at the Murdoch Children’s Research Institute.
-He is a paediatric infectious diseases physician at the Royal Children’s Hospital Melbourne and Professorial Research Fellow at the University of Melbourne.
-Andrew is Co-Chair of Melbourne Children’s Global Health.
+He is a paediatric infectious diseases physician at the Royal Children’s Hospital Melbourne and a Professorial Research Fellow at the University of Melbourne.
+Andrew is the Co-Chair of Melbourne Children’s Global Health.
 He is a Fellow of the Australian Academy of Health and Medical Sciences.

-Andrew did the majority of his medical training at the Royal Children’s Hospital Melbourne.
+Andrew did the majority of his medical training at The Royal Children’s Hospital, Melbourne.
 Andrew moved to Suva, Fiji, in 2005 where he conducted research towards his PhD (University of Melbourne).
 Subsequently, he completed his subspecialty training in paediatric infectious diseases at British Columbia Children’s Hospital in Vancouver, Canada, before returning to Melbourne in 2010.

 Andrew’s research focuses on tropical diseases, particularly scabies, Strep A and rheumatic heart disease.
-He is Director of the World Scabies Program, recipient of the Macquarie 50th Anniversary Award, and Director of the World Health Organisation Collaborating Centre on Scabies Control.
+He is the Director of the World Scabies Program, recipient of the Macquarie 50th Anniversary Award, and Director of the World Health Organisation Collaborating Centre on Scabies Control.
 Andrew is Co-Director of the Australian Strep A Vaccine Initiative, Co-Chair of the Strep A Vaccine Global Consortium, and President of the Lancefield International Society for Streptococci and Streptococcal Diseases.

 Professor Andrew Steer is Director of Infection, Immunity and Global Health, and Group Leader of the Tropical Diseases Research Group, at the Murdoch Children’s Research Institute.
 He is a paediatric infectious diseases physician at the Royal...

 Professor Andrew Steer is Director of Infection, Immunity and Global Health, and Group Leader of the Tropical Diseases Research Group, at the Murdoch Children’s Research Institute.
-He is a paediatric infectious diseases physician at the Royal Children’s Hospital Melbourne and Professorial Research Fellow at the University of Melbourne.
-Andrew is Co-Chair of Melbourne Children’s Global Health.
+He is a paediatric infectious diseases physician at the Royal Children’s Hospital Melbourne and a Professorial Research Fellow at the University of Melbourne.
+Andrew is the Co-Chair of Melbourne Children’s Global Health.
 He is a Fellow of the Australian Academy of Health and Medical Sciences.

-Andrew did the majority of his medical training at the Royal Children’s Hospital Melbourne.
+Andrew did the majority of his medical training at The Royal Children’s Hospital, Melbourne.
 Andrew moved to Suva, Fiji, in 2005 where he conducted research towards his PhD (University of Melbourne).
 Subsequently, he completed his subspecialty training in paediatric infectious diseases at British Columbia Children’s Hospital in Vancouver, Canada, before returning to Melbourne in 2010.

 Andrew’s research focuses on tropical diseases, particularly scabies, Strep A and rheumatic heart disease.
-He is Director of the World Scabies Program, recipient of the Macquarie 50th Anniversary Award, and Director of the World Health Organisation Collaborating Centre on Scabies Control.
+He is the Director of the World Scabies Program, recipient of the Macquarie 50th Anniversary Award, and Director of the World Health Organisation Collaborating Centre on Scabies Control.
 Andrew is Co-Director of the Australian Strep A Vaccine Initiative, Co-Chair of the Strep A Vaccine Global Consortium, and President of the Lancefield International Society for Streptococci and Streptococcal Diseases.

 Top Publications